 In search for some new bushwalks near home, I’m exploring a few of the trails in Duffys Forest.
-Both the Cowan Track and Wilkin Track branch off the Perimeter Trail, a popular mountain-biking track.
+Both the Cowan Track and Wilkins Track branch off the Perimeter Trail, a popular mountain-biking track.
 There’s quite a few people on bikes taking advantage of the perfect Easter weather, but nobody walking along the firetrail.

 It’s easy walking along the Perimeter Trail, which is pretty flat and has just the occasional puddle (from recent rain) to avoid.
-I go past the first junction (Long Trail) and continue onto the turn-off onto Wilkins Track.
-There’s pretty much no-one on the side-tracks; I pass one family (with stroller!) on the way back, and another father with his daughter points out a pair of flamed robins that are darting high above us in a eucalpytus tree.
+I go past the first junction (Long Trail) and continue onto the turn-off onto the Wilkins Track.
+There’s pretty much no-one on the side-tracks; I pass one family (with a stroller!) on the way back, and another father with his daughter points out a pair of flamed robins that are darting high above us in a eucalpytus tree.

 Like the Perimeter Trail, the Wilkins Track is also pretty flat, so it doesn’t take long to reach the end.
 After a sign saying “walkers only” there’s another 20 metres before the walking track reaches a rock ledge.
 From here there’s a view over Smiths Creek, which is a tributary of Cowan Creek.
 It’s a nice view – but not spectacular.
 (If you’re after a view, the end of the Long Track is far better, and the Cowan Track is slightly better.)

 It’s then back down the Perimeter Track, until I turn right onto the Cowan Track.
 It’s another quiet trail, with just a couple of bushwalkers going in the opposite direction.
 Like most of the other firetrails in this area, it’s not particularly varied scenery, but is easy walking.